 So once you’re finished in Nairobi National Park, do go see the feeding of the baby elephants and let your money help their survival.
 You won’t be able to take your eyes off them.

 This is also a rhino orphanage but I saw none that day…

 A few tips…

 This is basically an education center where Kenyan schoolchildren come to learn about wildlife and environmental sustainability.
-Giraffes are bred in captivity - the center was started to help the endangered Rothschild giraffe - and released into the wild, in suitable habitat of course.
+Giraffes are bred in captivity; the center was started to help the endangered Rothschild giraffe and release it into the wild, into a suitable habitat of course.

 Some three million people live in the city, more than half of them in slums or insalubrious informal settlements that usually lack even the basics, such as running water or electricity.
 There is plenty of discussion about slum tourism, with a number of pros and cons about touring around for a few hours in these neighborhoods.

 I spent half a day in Mathare for work, documenting human rights issues as a journalist.
 I went in with members of a local grassroots charity with a specific purpose.
 I was glad I did because I needed to see how people lived in order to write about them.
 But I won’t be writing about individuals, nor will I be documenting their faces or poverty or taking selfies among the rubble.